 For VND 800,000 roundtrip, a 15-20 minute cable car ride takes you up to the top of the mountain.
 You can then climb up the 600+ steps to Fansipan peak or pay an additional VND 70,000 (each way) to ride the funicular.

 However, Sapa weather can be fickle.
-Clouds can make or break the view, my hotel’s owner would advise me every morning if it was a good idea to head up to Fansipan Mountain.
+Clouds can make or break the view so my hotel’s owner would advise me every morning if it was a good idea to head up to Fansipan Mountain.
 It was misty everyday so I didn’t wind up going.
 Based on what I’ve read, March to April are the clearest months in Sapa.

 4. Hike to Love Waterfall

 Love Waterfall is a popular attraction in Sapa.
 It’s located in San Sa Ho Commune, about 15 km west of Sapa town.
 It’s one of three waterfalls I visited in Sapa and by far the most beautiful.